datastax/csharp-driver/doc/features/execution-profiles/README.md

 var fetchResult = await mapper.FetchAsync<User>(cql).ConfigureAwait(false);
 ```

-And here's the same operation with a `PreparedStatement` and `DseSession.ExecuteAsync`:
+And here's the same operation with a `PreparedStatement` and `ISession.ExecuteAsync`:

 ```csharp
 // on startup